AdrianaRaubach/aws_react_dez24_d03/README.md

 > This project was created as the third challenge of the Compass Uol scholarship program, aiming to improve technical skills in Front end development with the creation of an eccommerce.

-**Urban Fashion** urban fashion is an eccommerce focused on selling clothes and accessories, the website was developed according to the requirements requested by the project's PO.
+**Urban Fashion** is an eccommerce focused on selling clothes and accessories, the website was developed according to the requirements requested by the project's PO.

 ---